You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

 Each email account can be linked to multiple email campaigns.
 However, an email campaign is only ever linked to a single email account.

-The screen is divided into a number of tabs.
+The screen has number of tabs.
 The main toolbar at the top of the screen contains an Email Settings button which is used to control the timings of automatic synchronisations.
 The menu can be used to view further information about the email account.
 Clicking an option in the menu bar refreshes the main body of the screen.

 The main toolbar also contains two buttons that allow the setting up of the User mapping for the Automation Studio and also a test button for the Automation Studio.